Amir Albazi: Ultimate Fighting Championship

-Albazi made his UFC debut on short notice on July 18, 2020, against Malcolm Gordon at UFC Fight Night: Figueiredo vs. Benavidez 2.
+Albazi made his UFC debut on short notice on July 18, 2020, against Malcolm Gordon at UFC Fight Night 172.
 Amir defeated Gordon by submission 4 minutes and 42 seconds into the first round.

-Albazi was expected to face Raulian Paiva on October 31, 2020, at UFC Fight Night: Hall vs. Silva.
+Albazi was expected to face Raulian Paiva on October 31, 2020, at UFC Fight Night 181.
 However, Paiva pulled out of the fight on 11 September citing a knee injury, resulting in Albazi's removal from the card.

-Amir was then scheduled to face Zhalgas Zhumagulov at UFC on ESPN: Smith vs. Clark on November 28, 2020, but Zhumagulov pulled out due to visa issues.
+Amir was then scheduled to face Zhalgas Zhumagulov at UFC on ESPN 18 on November 28, 2020, but Zhumagulov pulled out due to visa issues.
 The bout was rescheduled for UFC 257 on January 24, 2021.
 Albazi won the bout via unanimous decision.

-He was then scheduled to face Ode' Osbourne at UFC on ESPN: Makhachev vs. Moisés on July 17, 2021.
+He was then scheduled to face Ode' Osbourne at UFC on ESPN 26 on July 17, 2021.
 However, Albazi withdrew from the bout due to undisclosed reasons.

-Albazi was next scheduled to face Tim Elliott at UFC on ESPN: Tsarukyan vs. Gamrot on June 25, 2022.
+Albazi was next scheduled to face Tim Elliott at UFC on ESPN 38 on June 25, 2022.
 However, Elliott pulled out in mid June due to undisclosed reasons and the bout was scrapped.

 Albazi faced Francisco Figueiredo on August 20, 2022, at UFC 278.
 He won the bout via rear-naked choke at the end of the first round.

 Albazi was scheduled to face Alex Perez on December 17, 2022, at UFC Fight Night 216.
 However, with Perez withdrawing from the fight, Albazi wound up scheduled against Brandon Royval instead.
-In late November, Royval pulled out of the bout due to a broken wrist, and was replaced by promotional newcomer Alessandro Costa.
+In late November, Royval pulled out of the bout due to a broken wrist, and was replaced by promotional newcomer Alessandro Costa, former LUX Fight League flyweight champion.
 Albazi won the fight via knockout in round three.

 Albazi faced Kai Kara-France on June 3, 2023, at UFC on ESPN 46.
 He won the fight via a split decision.
 The decision drew criticism, and 19 out of 21 media outlets scored the bout in favor of Kara-France.

 Albazi was expected to face two-time former UFC Flyweight champion Brandon Moreno at UFC Fight Night 237 on February 24, 2024.
 However, Albazi withdrew due to a neck injury and was replaced by former title challenger Brandon Royval.

 It was reported that the bout between Albazi and Brandon Moreno was re-scheduled to take place on November 9, 2024 in the main event at UFC Fight Night 247.
 However, the bout was moved to November 2, 2024 at UFC Fight Night 246.
 Albazi lost the fight by unanimous decision.

 Albazi was scheduled to face Tatsuro Taira in the main event on August 2, 2025 at UFC on ESPN 71.
 However, one week before the event, Albazi withdrew due to an injury and was replaced by Road to UFC Season 1 flyweight winner Park Hyun-sung.

+Albazi faced Kyoji Horiguchi on February 7, 2025, at UFC Fight Night 266.
+He lost the fight by unanimous decision.

+Albazi is scheduled to face Alessandro Costa in a rematch on November 21, 2026 at UFC Fight Night 294.